 Originally posted on April 22, 2021

 Comedy, oil, groundhogs and a solemn memorial.

-We’ll hit all those things as we venture out of New York and back into Pennsylvania on our virtual journey today.
+We’ll hit all those things as we venture out of New York and back into Pennsylvania on our journey today.

 From Buffalo, we roll along the southeastern shores of Lake Erie on Interstate 90 for nearly an hour before we head south on Highway 60.